StackStorm/st2docs/docs/source/mistral_yaql.rst

 Mistral + YAQL
 ==============

-YAQL is typically used for simple conditional evaulation and data transformation in Mistral workflows.
+YAQL is typically used for simple conditional evaluation and data transformation in Mistral workflows.
 There will be many cases where you did not author the actions but there's a need to decide from the result of the action whether to continue or there's a need to transform the result to another value or structure for the next action in the workflow.